-Teaching with games requires adaptive expertise which may not be intuitive to all teachers (Eastwood & Sadler, 2013).
-According to the TPACK model (Mishra & Kohler, 2006) for the creation and development of these educational games to be properly suited to the learning plan and educational requirements, the teacher must guide the students through this complex technologically inclined educational process.
-Teachers should have a positive attitude towards the subject, as well as technical-pedagogical capabilities, with sufficient knowledge of the subject as a whole (Avidov-Unger & Arzi-Cohen, 2014; Hsu, Liang, Su, 2015; Molin, 2017).
-Foster & Shah (2020) examined the principles emerge from teacher education in game-based learning and identified six principles that can guide research and practice in teacher education for GBL: (a) Teachers play an active role in GBL environments; (b) Games are a form of the curriculum; (c) GBL is a way of facilitating learning; (d) Games are not contextually or pedagogically neutral; (e) Teachers’ knowledge of GBL evolves over time; and (f) Teachers’ professional identities impact GBL practice.
+Teaching with games requires adaptive expertise which may not be intuitive for all teachers (Eastwood & Sadler, 2013).
+According to the Technical Pedagogical Content Knowledge Framework (TPACK) model (Mishra & Kohler, 2006), if the creation and development of these educational games is to be properly suited to the learning plan and educational requirements, the teacher must guide the students through this complex technologically-inclined educational process.
+Teachers should have a positive attitude towards the subject, as well as technical-pedagogical capabilities, with sufficient knowledge of the subject (Avidov-Unger & Arzi-Cohen, 2014; Hsu, Liang, Su, 2015; Molin, 2017).
+Foster & Shah (2020) examined the principles that emerge from teacher education in game-based learning and identified six principles that can guide research and practice in teacher education for game-based learning (GBL): (a) teachers play an active role in GBL environments; (b) games are an integral part of the curriculum; (c) GBL is a way of facilitating learning; (d) games are not contextually or pedagogically neutral; (e) teachers’ knowledge of GBL evolves over time; and (f) teachers’ professional identities have an impact on GBL practice.

-In light of these findings, we argue that pre-service teachers must take part in the appropriate training processes.
-Teaching with games, we posit, would include the examinations of practices involved before, during, and after game-based interventions (Kangas et al., 2016; Foster & Shah, 2020).
-We suggest that an effective training design might be underpinned by Kolb's Experiential Learning model (Kolb, 1984, Liege & Janicki, 2006), rather than the traditional learning methods.
-In Kolb's model, knowledge is created from grasping and transforming one's experiences.
+In light of these findings, we argue that it is imperative for pre-service teachers to undergo the appropriate training processes.
+Teaching with games, we posit, would include the examination of practices involved before, during, and after game-based interventions (Foster & Shah, 2020; Kangas et al., 2016).
+We suggest that an effective training design might be based on Kolb’s Experiential Learning model (Kolb, 1984, Liege & Janicki, 2006), rather than on traditional learning methods.
+In Kolb’s model, knowledge is created from engaging and transforming one’s experiences.
 His model describes four phases in the learning cycle: concrete experience, reflective observation, abstract conceptualization, and active experimentation.
-An important characteristic of this theory is that its different phases are connected with particular learning styles.
-The theory states that while almost every learner utilizes all four phases to some extent, individuals do have a preferred learning style.
-Kolb's model has been asserted as a learning theory that confirms all main aspects of active learning (Anderson & Adams, 1992), and advances theoretical argument of independent learning, learning by doing, work-based learning, and problem-based learning (Akkoynulu & Soylu, 2008).
+An important characteristic of his theory is that its different phases relate to particular learning styles.
+According to the theory, while almost every learner utilizes all four phases to some extent, individuals have a preferred learning style.
+Kolb’s model has been proffered as a learning theory that confirms all main aspects of active learning (Anderson & Adams, 1992) and advances theoretical argument by independent learning, learning by doing, work-based learning, and problem-based learning (Akkoynulu & Soylu, 2008).

-When embarking on student games development, teachers will need many skills.
-Familiarity with a plethora of game-generating platforms; the ability to instruct and guide group educational processes; and, guiding students to make decisions regarding the correct generator suited to their needs.
-Teachers should be able to educate and cultivate self-learning.
-We have noted a wide gap between prevailing policies promoting educational technology-related reform and realities that teachers on the ground.
-For, the most part, we posit teachers have not embraced the use of technology (Brendan, McGarr & McCormack, 2020).
+Teachers should be able to educate and cultivate self-learning, and need to draw on many skills when embarking on student games development: familiarity with a myriad of game-generating platforms; the ability to instruct and guide group educational processes; and the ability to guide students to make decisions regarding the generator best suited to their needs.
+We have noted a wide gap between prevailing policies promoting educational technology-related reform and classroom reality, and it appears that, for the most part, teachers have not embraced the use of technology (Brendan, McGarr & McCormack, 2020).

-In most cases, teachers' education programs do not include modules concerned with the process of creating digital educational games.
-Lidor et al, (2013) point out that the average part of what is often called “planning, organization, management, and appraisal of learning” in education colleges comprises18% of the curriculum.
-They argued that even when there is a reference to the development of online games this is haphazard and conducted according to initiatives of a particular lecturer.
-More often than not, this important aspect of pre-service education may be an appendage to courses about study planning or the integration of digital tools into teaching.
-We found a correlation between the practical experience of the education student in this field, and their initiative toward integrating digital games as part of their classes in practice (Eyal, 2015).
+In most cases, teacher education programs lack modules dedicated to the process of creating digital educational games.
+Lidor et al. (2013) note that, on average, what is often called “planning, organization, management, and appraisal of learning” in education colleges comprises just18% of the curriculum.
+They argue that any references to developing online games are haphazard and the result of initiatives of a particular lecturer.
+More often than not, this important aspect of pre-service education may be merely an appendage to courses about study planning or the integration of digital tools into teaching.
+Previous research has found a correlation between the practical experience of the education student in this field, and their initiative in integrating digital games as part of their classes in practice (Eyal, 2015).